AnyDSL/imbatracer/README.md

 # Imbatracer

-Imbatracer is a raytracer using the Impala traversal code.
+Imbatracer is an interactive global illumination renderer.
+It uses a set of efficient ray traversal kernels written in AnyDSL.

 ![alt text](test/references/ref_still_life.png)